josephruocco/josephruocco.github.io/_posts/2021-03-08-gratitude.md

 9. Books Pt 2  which for large part, I read "self-improvement" but to what I've "improved" I haven't the slightest idea (joke).
 I've improved.
 But I also am aware of how much I could still improve.
 Because of reading and books.
 Some books make me feel really stupid.
 Nassim Taleb, thank you for calling me out on my bt.
 Thank you to a bunch of other people and their books to.

 10. the bright side of COVID-19.
 Staying home for my internship which lets me do work with my feet up on the couch, and not have to stuff myself into a suit and tie to then stuff myself onto a sweaty commute. no thank you.
-If you have had a bad experience with COVID, sorry. x
+If you have had a bad experience with COVID, sorry.

-Bye.